Kuritiuday/Revive/README.md

 Abstract:
-ReVive is a curated e-commerce platform designed to promote sustainable living by offering reusable and eco-friendly products.
+ReVyana is a curated e-commerce platform designed to promote sustainable living by offering reusable and eco-friendly products.
 It empowers consumers to make conscious choices through verified product listings, educational content, and a seamless shopping experience.
 The platform aims to reduce environmental impact while making sustainability accessible and engaging.

 Vision: